 Local governing bodies: FAQs

-- Can trustees appoint parent local governors?
+- Can trustees appoint parent or staff local governors?

 - Can a staff member be made an ex-officio member of the LGB?

 - Can the chair of trustees also be chair of an LGB?